Reaper7861/Flight-Prediction-System/sky-price-prediction-main/README.md

 npm i - copy and paste this to install dependencies

 npm run dev - copy this command to run the server

+3.
+Download the flight.pkl model from the ipynb file in the main repo.
+Move it inside of the server folderin the sky-price-prediction-main folder.